smXplorer/AlliGator/docs/source/alligator-lifetime-and-other-parameters-panel.rst

    + within the data in each slice, the data ``Lower`` and ``Upper Percentile`` retained in the analysis (allowing to reject outliers).
    + the minimum number of data points in a slice to compute the mean and SDV.

+  If the *Output Abscissa Statistics Plots* checkbox is unchecked, the only plots created are the *Mean*, *Standard Deviation* and *# Points* plots as a function of the slice *Start* value.
+If the checkbox is checked off, two additional plots are output: the *Mean* and *Standard Deviation* of the abscissa values in the slice.